The Tragic Story of Hicks Babies

 How Did People Find Out About Hicks Babies?

 People didn’t learn of his other shady operations until 1997, years after Jane Blasio helped uncover his illegal adoption services.
+She was one of the 200 babies Hicks sold.

 Shortly after her adoptive mother died, Blasio traveled to McCaysville in 1988 to look for her birth mother.
 She was 23 years old at the time.